Skip to content

-Unlike a Tween, a Spring is driven by physics.
-If the user interrupts an animation halfway through (for example, by moving their mouse off a button before it finishes enlarging), a Spring will smoothly redirect its velocity toward the new target without any jarring snaps or abrupt stops.
+If the user interrupts a spring animation halfway through (for example, by moving their mouse off a button before it finishes enlarging), the spring redirects its velocity toward the new target instead of snapping.

 Basic Usage